-Bonus copy for Your UI job description or job ad!
+Bonus copy for your UI Designer job description or job ad!

 Copy the following text and paste it into your own job description, or, into our downloadable template in the section that looks like this: <INSERT JOB DESCRIPTION COPY FROM BLOG POST HERE>

 As a UI Designer at <Company XXX>, you’ll get to do more than create interfaces for your users.
 You’ll showcase your expertise in team collaboration, prototyping, and testing.
 More specifically, you’ll get to: